Introduction

 “Sarah and three other grieving moms found purpose in their pain and began the Texas Memorial Walkway … ‘this is to maybe stop somebody from going through what we had to go through and to let people know that it can happen to anybody.’
 That’s the message they take on the road as part of M-COPE, Montgomery County Overdose Prevention Endeavor.
 [They also have a Facebook group]

 “Everyone has a role to play in fighting the fentanyl crisis.
 There is no single solution, no one size fits all.
-But as the death toll continues to climb, one thing is abundantly clear – doing nothing is not an option.
+But as the death toll continues to climb, one thing is abundantly clear – doing nothing is not an option.“

 Continue Learning

 Hey there!
 I hope you found this resource useful!
-If you’re interested in learning more about the topics discussed, you can browse through these additional resources.
-Please don’t hesitate to contact me if you need anything.
+If you’re interested in learning more about some of the topics discussed, you can browse through these additional resources.
+Please don’t hesitate to contact me if you need help with anything else.

 Fentanyl